 While sometimes volatile and risky, the stock market has historically been a consistent way for Americans to build wealth.
 The average annual stock market return based on the benchmark S&P 500 Index has been 10%, data going back to 1926 show.
 That means if someone is stashing away a lot of cash, they’re missing out on potential returns.

-But waiting for the “right time” to jump into the market is a losing strategy, especially if you’re young.
-If you’re stashing away a lot of money in cash, you’re missing out on the potential for returns.
-Read on to learn why timing the market is not the way to go, and some better ways to invest to help build a stronger financial future.
+But waiting for the “right time” to jump into the market is a losing strategy.
+Read on to learn why timing the market is not the way to go and some better ways to invest.

 Why Timing the Stock Market Doesn’t Work

-You might put off investing because you assume you should pay off all your debts first or achieve other goals, like buying a house.
-In some cases, it might be true that you don’t’ have the bandwidth to invest because you’re paying off high-interest credit cards or saving for a short-term goal, such as three to six-month emergency fund.
+An individual might put off investing because they want to pay off all debts first or achieve other goals, like buying a house.
+In some cases, that might be true, like paying off high-interest credit cards or saving for a short-term goal, such as a three to six-month emergency fund.

-But once you have an emergency fund and are out of credit card debt, you should consider investing, even if you have a mortgage or student loan debt.
-Even if you’re only investing for retirement, it’s a good idea to start now.
+But once a person has an emergency fund and is out of credit card debt, they should consider investing, even if they have a mortgage or student loan debt.
+Even if they’re only investing for retirement, it’s a good idea to start now.

 Consider Investing as Early as Possible

-If you’re skittish about investing, your anxiety makes sense in light of the dramatic market downturn many of us witnessed a decade ago.
-But trying to time the market—finding just the right moment to invest or pull out—doesn’t work.
-Instead, investing in a diversified portfolio can be a great step toward building wealth in the years to come.
+If an individual is skittish about investing, their anxiety makes sense in light of the dramatic market ups and downs many have witnessed in the past two decades.
+But trying to time the market doesn’t work.
+Instead, investing in a diversified portfolio can be a good step toward building individual wealth.